 In this article, we’ll look at how to create a WooCommerce takeaway order form.
 The article focuses on takeaway restaurants but could easily be applied to other types of business that would benefit from an order form in WooCommerce.

-A takeaway order form is a single page where your customers can select all the dishes for their meal.
+A takeaway order form is a single page where your customers can select all the dishes for their meal (a bit like a composite product).
 The customer can browse each dish without leaving the page, select the ones they want, adjust quantities, then add them all to their cart with one click.

 Something like this:

 - Definition of a WooCommerce takeaway order form